-An assessment formatted with multiple-choice questions, short questions for point-form answers, and scenario-based long questions is designed to evaluate learners' overall understanding of the three UoCs.
-The questions are divided in three sections, each with 8 multiple-choice questions, 2 short questions, and a long question with one or two parts.
+An assessment formatted with multiple-choice questions, short questions for point-form answers, and scenario-based long questions are designed to evaluate learners' overall understanding of the three UoCs.
+The questions are divided in three sections, each with 8 multiple-choice questions, 2 short questions and a long question with one or two parts.
 The assessment is structured with increasing levels of complexity to assess learners' understanding of the UoC content.
 Beginning with aided recall in the multiple-choice section, it progresses to unassisted recall in the short-answer section, further to a long question that gauge comprehension and application abilities.

-Trainers from training institutes or conducting in-house training can use all sections in one final overall assessment.
-Alternatively, the three sections can also be used separately after training each UoC, depending on the training schedule, to better serve learners.
+Trainers from training institutes or in-house training can use all sections in one final overall assessment.
+Alternatively, the three sections can also be used separately after training of each UoC depending on the training schedule, to meet the needs of learners.